Generic Name: vitamin A (oral/injection)

-- What are the possible side effects of vitamin A (Aquasol A)?
+- What are the possible side effects of vitamin A?

-- What is the most important information I should know about vitamin A (Aquasol A)?
+- What is the most important information I should know about vitamin A?

-- What should I discuss with my healthcare provider before taking vitamin A (Aquasol A)?
+- What should I discuss with my healthcare provider before taking vitamin A?

-- What other drugs will affect vitamin A (Aquasol A)?
+- What other drugs will affect vitamin A?

 - Where can I get more information?

-Vitamin A is found in foods such as liver, milk, cheese, eggs, carrots, squash, dark green and yellow vegetables, and fruits such as cantaloupe or apricots.
-Vitamin A is important for the eyes and skin, and for normal growth.
+Vitamin A is found in foods such as milk, cheese, eggs, butter, fortified margarine, meat, liver, oily saltwater fish, grains, oils, carrots, squash, dark green and yellow vegetables, and fruits such as cantaloupe or apricots.
+Vitamin A is important for the eyes and skin, the immune system, and for normal growth.